owncloud/ocis/docs/ocis/deployment/basic-remote-setup.md

 ### Using automatically generated certificates

 In order to run oCIS with automatically generated and self signed certificates please execute following command.
-You need to replace `your-host` with an IP or hostname you are in control of.
+You need to replace `your-host` with an IP or hostname.

 ```bash
 PROXY_HTTP_ADDR=0.0.0.0:9200 \